Gearbox Software | Automated Animation Pipeline | Autodesk

-For its recent game, New Tales from the Borderlands, Gearbox Software had just two years to create 12 hours of cinematic gameplay–a job that traditionally took four years to produce three hours.
+For its recent game, New Tales from the Borderlands, Gearbox Software had just 2 years to create 12 hours of cinematic gameplay—a job that traditionally took 4 years to produce 3 hours.

 By automating logistical tasks, Gearbox drastically cut development and review time, reduced human error, and improved work-life satisfaction for its creative team members.